-Cyprus last reported hate crime data to ODIHR for 2012.
-Cypriot law includes a general enhancement provision and substantive offences.
-When reported, the data do not present cases of hate crime and incitement to hatred separately.
-Data are collected by Cyprus Police.
+Cyprus reported hate crime data to ODIHR in 2020 (on 2019), and later submitted statistics on hate crimes committed between 2005 and 2020.
+Cyprus' law includes a general enhancement provision and substantive offences.
+The data reported to ODIHR do not present cases of hate crime and incitement to hatred separately.
+Data are collected by the Cyprus Police and its Office for Combating Discrimination, and are published online.

 In its fifth report on Cyprus, the European Commission against Racism and Intolerance (ECRI) recommended that the police be clearly instructed to investigate and record the bias motivation of hate crimes.
 ECRI also underlined the need to collect data on the application of aggravating circumstance provisions, which should be a factor in the development of an electronic filing system for the courts.